Cascading/Impatient-Cascalog/part5/README.md

     lein uberjar

-Before running this sample app, be sure to set your `HADOOP_HOME` environment variable.
-Then clear the `output` directory.
+Before running this sample app, be sure to clear the `output` directory.
 To run on a desktop/laptop with Apache Hadoop in standalone mode:

     rm -rf output
     hadoop jar ./target/impatient.jar data/rain.txt output/wc data/en.stop output/tfidf